-A positive integer generally in the $2-4 \times$ (NUM\CORES) range.
+A positive integer generally in the $2-4 \times (NUM_CORES)$ range.
 You'll want to vary this a bit to find the best for your particular application's work load.

-By default, the value of the WEB\CONCURRENCY environment variable.
+By default, the value of the WEB_CONCURRENCY environment variable, which is set by some Platform-as-a-Service providers such as Heroku.
 If it is not defined, the default is 1.